dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T762: Some punishments deter future crime effectively.
+### T762: Punishment serves as a necessary deterrent.

 |Support|
 |---|